Westridge School: Campus history and highlights

-Today, the Westridge campus provides an idyllic park-like setting in a residential neighborhood.
-The campus is distinguished not only by its beauty, but also by its uniquely rich architectural heritage.
-The main building, designed by Marston, VanPelt & Maybury and built in 1923 on the site of the original school, houses classrooms, administrative offices, and one of the school's four technology centers.
-The Burgess Exhibition Gallery in the main hall features student art exhibits throughout the year.
+Today, the Westridge campus is located in a residential neighborhood and includes landscaped grounds and buildings with historical architectural significance.
+The main building, designed by Marston, VanPelt & Maybury and completed in 1923 on the site of the original school, contains classrooms, administrative offices, and one of the school's four technology centers.
+The Burgess Exhibition Gallery in the main hall hosts student art exhibitions throughout the year.

 Herrick Quadrangle, behind the main building, is bordered with both historic and contemporary architecture.
 Adjoining the main building are the Joan Irvine Smith '36 Academic Research Center and Braun Music Center, which is home to the Howard S. Swan Choral Hall.

 The Fran Norris Scoble Performing Arts Center opened in 2005.

 The Braun Music Center was designed in 1909 as a private gymnasium and theater for a family estate on Orange Grove Boulevard by architect Frederick L. Roehrig, also known for designing the Green Hotel and the Tournament of Roses House in Pasadena.
 In 1958, Westridge parent Henry Dreyfuss added a larger and more functional stage to Braun Music Center.

 Three other significant buildings on The Quad were designed by Pasadena architect Whitney R. Smith: the Seeley G. Mudd Science Building, with three fully equipped Upper School laboratories and a computer technology center, the Laurie and Susan Frank Art Studio and the Hoffman Gymnasium.
 The Richard N. Frank Athletic Field and Ranney Lawn provide recreational spaces for all grades.